 Figure 1: Left: The SN Ia Hubble diagram for all low-extinction supernovae from Knop et al. (2003).
 Supernovae within z < 0.01 of each other have been combined using a weighted average in order to more clearly show the quality and behavior of the dataset.
-The solid curve overlaid on the data represents our best-fit flat-universe model, $(\Omega_M, \Omega\Lambda) = (0.25, 0.75)$ .
-Two other cosmological models are shown for comparison: $(\Omega_M, \Omega\Lambda) = (0.25, 0.0)$ , and $(\Omega_M, \Omega\Lambda) = (1.0, 0.0)$ .
+The solid curve overlaid on the data represents our best-fit flat-universe model, $(\Omega_M, \Omega\Lambda) = (0.25, 0.75)$.
+Two other cosmological models are shown for comparison: $(\Omega_M, \Omega\Lambda) = (0.25, 0.0)$, and $(\Omega_M, \Omega\Lambda) = (1.0, 0.0)$.
 Right: The SNe Ia Hubble diagram (on a log-redshift scale) for the SCP (Perlmutter et al. 1999) dataset plotted according to the class of the host galaxy.
 The inset shows the high-redshift SNe, the main panel the entire sample.
 Boxed points show SNe excluded from 'fit-C' of Perlmutter 1999.
 SNe in elliptical/S0 host galaxies show significantly less scatter than those in later types.

-Figure 2: Left: The cumulative number count over time of the SNLS project to date.
+Figure 2: Left: The actual and projected cumulative number count over time of the SNLS project.
 As of August 2004 there are more than 100 spectroscopically confirmed SNe Ia.
-Right: Confidence region in the $(\langle w \rangle - \Omega_M)$ plane, assuming a flat universe, from the 42 distant SNe Ia in Perlmutter et al. 1999, overlaid with a simulated projected 1- $\sigma$ contour illustrating anticipated improvement based on three advances over the Perlmutter 1999 results: 1) the projected mid-project SNLS dataset (300 SNe; around March 2006 from the left-hand panel), 2) a dataset of 200 well-measured SNe Ia from, for example, the Nearby Supernova Factory, and 3) a gaussian prior on $\sigma(\Omega_M) = 0.03$ reflecting the improvement anticipated from large scale structure and CMB measurements.
+The vertical dashed line indicates the present day, with projections to survey midpoint based on current survey numbers to the right of the line.
+Right: Confidence region in the $(\langle w \rangle - \Omega_M)$ plane, assuming a flat universe, from the 42 distant SNe Ia in Perlmutter et al. 1999, overlaid with a simulated projected 1- σ contour illustrating anticipated improvement based on three advances over the Perlmutter 1999 results: 1) the projected mid-project SNLS dataset (300 SNe; around February 2006 from the left-hand panel), 2) a dataset of 200 well-measured SNe Ia from, for example, the Nearby Supernova Factory, and 3) a gaussian prior on $\sigma(\Omega_M) = 0.03$ reflecting the improvement anticipated from large scale structure and CMB measurements.
 The simulation was done assuming w = -0.8 and demonstrates the ability of SNLS to test whether a cosmological constant fits the data or if some other model of dark energy is required.

 Figure 3: A sample of SNIa lightcurves from the 2004A semester of SNLS.
 Three of the four SNLS filters are shown, from g (top) through r (middle) to i (lower panel).
-(Not shown: z-band.)
 Note that SNe are always discovered well before maximum light (allowing spectroscopy to be performed when the candidate is brightest), and that a similar number of quality candidates are available at any moon phase.
 For clarity, only around half of the SNe Ia confirmed in this time interval are shown.